Glavo/java-ffi-benchmark/README.md

 System: Ubuntu 22.04.1 (Linux 5.15.0-52-generic)
 C Compiler: GCC 9.4.0

+The original results of all the tests below can be found in the [data](./data) directory, where the JMH run logs are stored.

 ### `NoopBenchmark`

 This benchmark calls a C function that has no action.